matrix-org/synapse/UPGRADE.rst

 You may also need to set ``smtp_user``, ``smtp_pass``, and ``require_transport_security``.

-See the `sample configuration file
-<docs/sample_config.yaml>`_
-for more details on these settings.
+See the `sample configuration file <docs/sample_config.yaml>`_ for more details on these settings.

-Delegate Email to an identity server
+Delegate email to an identity server
 ++++++++++++++++++++++++++++++++++++

 Some admins will wish to continue using email verification as part of the